abreen/e22-labs/slides/lab2.md

 - Each word space has a fixed length, and it only accepts words whose length is **equal** to the word space's length
 - Candidate words are drawn from a *dictionary*
+- A word from the dictionary cannot be used more than once

 ---
 <!-- class: bonus -->